Water temperature in Jeju City

 Minimum:

-As of now, in Jeju City, the water temperature is 77.2°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 3.6°F higher than the average recorded on this particular day in recent years.
-Since yesterday, there was a slight increase in temperature.
-This indicates a warming trend over the past day.
-According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast
+As of now, in Jeju City, the water temperature is 58.9°F. Swimming in water of this temperature is considered as extremely cold, and there's a substantial risk of hypothermia if exposed for more than a brief duration.
+Today's reading is 1.8°F higher than the average recorded on this particular day in recent years.
+The sea temperature remains approximately unchanged from yesterday.
+According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

-Today's water temperature is considerably lower than the average registered over the last two weeks, indicating a slight cooling trend.
+The water temperature today is above average for the last two weeks, showing a small increase in temperature.
 It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 76.2°F on 2024, while the historical minimum was 71.5°F on 2018.
+The maximum temperature recorded for this date was 58.6°F on 2020, while the historical minimum was 55.6°F on 2018.

 Daily water temperature in Jeju City